-For commercial organizations, the bellwethers are oil and gas cost and most recently, in the US at least, it has not so much been high prices but low ones.
-A glut of oil across the globe and huge amounts of natural gas from shale deposits has changed the face of the US energy market and electricity generation in particular.
+For commercial organizations, their bellwethers are the cost of oil and gas cost, and most recently, in the US, at least, it has not so much been high prices but low ones.
+A glut of oil across the globe and vast amounts of natural gas from shale deposits has changed the face of the US energy market and electricity generation in particular.

-In fact, power generation is the largest consumer of natural gas now, using more than the industrial sector and each of the buildings sectors (residential and commercial).
-Low gas prices have stimulated investment, new gas-fired generation plants continue to come on stream producing electricity more efficiently with fewer emissions than coal.
+Power generation is now the largest consumer of natural gas, using more than the industrial sector and each of the buildings sectors (residential and commercial).
+Low natural gas prices have stimulated investment.
+New gas-fired generation plants continue to come on stream producing electricity more efficiently with fewer emissions than coal.
 In 2015, forty percent of new utility-scale generation was gas-fired (some 6200MW).
 Over the same period, some 15,000MW of coal plant was retired.

 So what does this dash for natural gas generation mean for future prices?

-Low natural gas wholesale prices have begun to choke investment in new shale projects and curtail existing ones which need a higher market price to be viable.
+Low natural gas wholesale prices have begun to choke investment in new shale projects and curtail existing ones that need a higher market price to be viable.
 As the power sector becomes more weighted toward natural gas, the supply-demand balance should ultimately correct.
-The EIA’s Short-Term Energy Outlook expects natural gas prices to increase over the next two years, something we should not be surprised about.
+The EIA’s Short-Term Energy Outlook expects natural gas prices to increase over the next two years, something that should not surprise us.

-Add to this the return of industrial manufacturing, a recovering economy and the building of multiple natural gas liquefaction facilities (LNG) and export terminals and energy consumers will soon see a different landscape of energy prices which may have energy procurement professionals thinking a little like Warhol, “I’m not afraid of rising energy prices, I just don’t want to be there when it happens”.
+The return of industrial manufacturing, a recovering economy, and the building of multiple natural gas liquefaction facilities (LNG), export terminals, and energy consumers will soon see a different landscape of energy prices.
+This may have energy procurement professionals thinking a little like Warhol, “I’m not afraid of rising energy prices, I just don’t want to be there when it happens.”

-The most important thing to remember as an energy consumer is that you can do little to influence the energy market direction, but you can take action to protect yourself against future price rises yet still participate in future price falls by improving the quality of decision making.
+The most important thing to remember as an energy consumer is that you can do little to influence the energy market direction.
+However, you can take action to protect yourself against future price rises yet still participate in future price falls by improving the quality of decision making.